 - One Dilbert strip had Dilbert and Dogbert visiting a guy who had a bunch of creepy hunting trophies on his wall.
 They leave when he gets to his (former) neighbors.

 - One strip from the old Moon Mullins had a character find a taxidermy section in a department store, and stunned to see a mounted gentleman labeled, "Our Founder".

 - One single panel cartoon by George Trosley shows a proud trophy hunter in his den, giving a tour to one of his friends.
 They stop in front of an ugly woman's head mounted on a wall plaque, and the hunter remarks, "Yeah, that's my ex-mother-in-law.
 Took six cartridges to bring that bitch down."

-- In S.S.D.D the head of one particularly unpopular former First Adviser of the Collective of Anarchist States is mounted in their capital building's rec hall.
+- S.S.D.D.: The head of one particularly unpopular former First Adviser of the Collective of Anarchist States is mounted in their capital building's rec hall.
 Brought up when a later First Adviser demands the head of whoever programmed the nuke they'd just accidentally launched.

 The Oracle: Well, you're in luck then.

 - The Adventures of Jimmy Neutron, Boy Genius: In "The League of Villains", Eustace suggests mounting Jimmy's head on a wall, which King Goobot finds too barbaric for his tastes.

 - Danny Phantom: Skulker mentions on several occasions that he wants to mount Danny's head on his wall.

 - Dexter's Laboratory: In one Dial M For Monkey segment, Monkey faces an alien Egomaniac Hunter named Huntor who's favorite prey has always been "the mighty Hero!".
 While most of the trophies on his ship are standard alien monsters, one tropy is the stuffed body of a Flying Brick hero, and another, who's head is mounted on the wall, is an Expy of Wolverine.